devikamanoj/Data-Structure-and-Algorithm/README.md

 # DATA STRUCTURE AND ALGORITHM

+These were that the assignments that we have done during our third semester of Engineering for the course Data Structure and Algorithm 2

 ## JON SNOW - THE KING OF NORTH

 Jon Snow is fighting with White walkers on a narrow bridge that connects north and south.
 Currently, on the bridge, there are three White walkers with health indexes a, b and c respectively.
 The health index is a positive integer that indicates how healthy is the white walker.